 NOTE 2: The filtering is performed in the same domain as used for evaluation of reporting criteria or for measurement reporting, i.e., logarithmic filtering for logarithmic measurements.

 NOTE 3: The filter input rate is implementation dependent, to fulfil the performance requirements set in TS 38.133 [14].
 For further details about the physical layer measurements, see TS 38.133 [14].

+NOTE 4: For CLI-RSSI measurement, it is up to UE implementation whether to reset filtering upon BWP switch.